tattler-community/tattler-community/package/src/tattler/docs/source/templatedesigners/multilingualism.rst

                     └── subject

 How to avoid duplicate definitions for a language -- one for the language code and one for the default language?
-Use symlinks.
+Use symbolic links.
 Define the event templates for the default language in the event folder, and then create a language folder as a symbolic link to its parent:

 .. code-block:: bash